lukemorton/gpp/README.md

-# Super git pull and push
+# gpp: git pull and push sugar

 So what does it do?